dave-hillier/prim/README.md

 # Prim

 A .NET continuation framework enabling suspend/resume of program execution with serializable state.

-Named after the primitive building blocks in Second Life.
+## Why Serializable Continuations?

+Most runtimes support some form of suspension (coroutines, async/await, green threads), but the captured state typically exists only in memory. **Serializable continuations** let you persist that state to disk or transmit it to another machine.

+This enables patterns that are otherwise difficult:

+- **Transparent migration** - Move running computations between servers without the code knowing it moved
+- **Durable execution** - Checkpoint long-running work and resume after crashes, without requiring deterministic replay
+- **Cooperative multithreading for untrusted code** - Run many scripts on one thread with guaranteed yield points

+Prim achieves this on stock .NET runtimes through program transformation.
+No runtime modifications required.

+## Background

+The techniques in Prim were originally developed for Second Life's Mono integration (2007-2008), where user scripts needed to migrate seamlessly between simulator processes.
+A script counting to a million shouldn't restart from zero just because its object crossed a region boundary.

+For the full technical details, design rationale, and comparison with related systems (WasmFX, Espresso, Project Loom), see the [whitepaper](docs/whitepaper.md).

-## Overview
+## What Prim Does

-Prim allows you to:
-- **Suspend** execution at any yield point and capture the entire call stack
+- **Suspends** execution at yield points and captures the entire call stack
-- **Serialize** the captured state to JSON or MessagePack
+- **Serializes** the captured state to JSON or MessagePack
-- **Resume** execution from the saved state, even in a different process
+- **Resumes** execution from saved state, even in a different process
-- **Migrate** running computations across processes or machines
+- **Migrates** running computations across processes or machines

 ## Project Structure